 This is the time of the year when Fair Value of Assets is determined as on 31st March for financial reporting purposes in India in accordance with Ind AS 113 (the global equivalent of IFRS 13 and ASC 820 (US GAAP).
-However this year is very different as COVID-19 has been declared as pandemic by WHO on 11th March, 2020 affecting 216 countries with more than 45 lac cases around the globe.
-With Shutdowns in most places, almost all the economic activity (barring essentials) has been halted around the globe drastically impacting the businesses leading to heavy losses issues for companies with uncertainty as we are still in the middle of this pandemic.
+However this year is very different as COVID-19 has been declared as pandemic by WHO on 11th March, 2020 affecting 216 countries with more than 11.7 Mn cases around the globe.
+With Shutdowns in most places from March to May 2020, most of the economic activity (barring essentials) got halted around the globe.
+Even though the unlock process has started, the uncertainty and fear still remains as we are still in the middle of this pandemic.

 Global as well as Indian Capital Markets fell by about 40% in month of March itself and have been highly volatile since then, moving with the news that comes each day.
 In the light of these unprecedented times, valuation for Financial reporting as on 31st March, 2020 is a challenge for Management, Auditors and Valuers.
 Questions have been raised on the triggering event leading to potential impairment of Assets.